Hard Palate Cancer

 Limit alcohol consumption

 The person should stop or limit alcohol consumption if any.
 Limiting alcohol intake reduces the risk of occurrence, recurrence of hard palate cancer, and poor treatment outcomes.
 Even the use of alcohol-containing oral care products is risky in terms of regularly exposing the mouth to alcohol.
-So, the use of alcohol-free products (eg, ADA approved mouthwash: TheraBreath Fresh BreathCloSYS Sensitive Gentle MintCloSYS Ultra Sensitive Unflavored, or as a different choice: Tom’s of Maine Natural Wicked Fresh, etc.) is very important.
+So, the use of alcohol-free products (eg, mouthwash with the American Dental Association (ADA) seal such as TheraBreath Fresh BreathCloSYS Sensitive Gentle Mint, CloSYS Ultra Sensitive Unflavored, or a different choice: Tom’s of Maine Natural Wicked Fresh Mouthwash, etc.) is crucially important.

-Get the regular dental care
+Get regular dental care

 Dentists are typically the first to notice hard palate cancer, often during routine dental exams.
 Regular dental checkups are important for the early detection of hard palate cancer.